Kia ora koutou Mental Health First Aiders across the country.

 In the wake of the events on the 15th March, our thoughts are with our О̄tautahi friends.

-Six weeks on, it’s important to acknowledge that as Mental Health First Aiders wherever you are, you may be feeling the responsibility of supporting those around ongoingly in response to this event.
+Months after the event, it’s important to acknowledge that as Mental Health First Aiders wherever you are, you may be feeling the responsibility of supporting those around ongoingly in response to this event.

 First and foremost, we want to encourage you to pay attention to your own needs first.
 Whether you are directly or indirectly affected, it’s okay to take the time to look after yourself, to feel however you are feeling, and to reach out for the support you need.